vapor/docs/guide/middleware.md

 }
 ```

-If the name of the added middleware exists in the `server` array for the loaded configuration, it will be added to the server's middleware when the application boots.
+If the name of the added middleware appears in the `server` array for the loaded configuration, it will be added to the server's middleware when the application boots.

 Likewise, if the middleware appears in the `client` array for the loaded configuration, it will be added to the client's middleware.

 One middleware can be appended to both the Client and the Server, and can be added multiple times.
-The ordering of middleware is repsected.
+The ordering of middleware is respected.

 ## Extensions (Advanced)